-Bearing 0.D.: +0.025mm/-0.000mm (+0.001"/0.000")

-Bearing I.D.: +0.075mm/-0.000mm (+0.003"/-0.000")
+Bearing O.D.: +0.025mm/-0.000mm (+0.001"/-0.000") Bearing I.D.: +0.075mm/-0.000mm (+0.003"/-0.000")

-n) VERTICAL PUMP BEARINGS: DRY START-UP
+I) VERTICAL PUMP BEARINGS: DRY START-UP

-Thordon SXL is widely used in vertical pumps because of its ability to run dry on start-up.
+Thordon SXL and ThorPlas are widely used in vertical pumps because of its ability to run dry on start-up.
 The length of time that SXL can run dry in a vertical pump configuration usually meets the requirements of the pump designer for dry start-up.
-The Thordon Bearing Sizing Calculation Program will automatically adjust the clearances when a dry start-up vertical pump application is selected.
+The Thordon Bearing Sizing Calculation Program will automatically adjust the clearances when a dry startup vertical pump application is selected.

 For further information regarding dry start-up, please contact Thordon Bearings.